janwilmake/blog/2024/hardware-screenless.md

 ---
 date: 2024-01
 tags: [ai, voice-interface, screenless, minimalism, product-development]
+description: Argues against the need for new hardware for AI assistants, proposing that existing simple phones paired with good headphones can deliver bidirectional voice interfaces effectively.
 ---

 For the last months I've been busy building a personal AI at [Screenless](https://screenless.org) and I am silently launching it and starting to test with early adopters.
 I'm inspired by my predecessors like [Humane](https://hu.ma.ne/) with the AI Pin and [Rabbit Tech](https://rabbit.tech) with their Rabbit R1.
 Also the [Tab](https://mytab.ai/) is great.